arturmatlega/instalguru-blog-en/_drafts/2019-07-22-pipe-fittings-do-threaded-and-press-fittings-differ.md

   or cast iron tubing.
 Learn the characteristic features of each type of heating system and check how they are constructed.
 photo: "/uploads/f4dc065de7c0426d8ca399f2c22cf17d.png"
-photo_desc: 'Two of the most popular PEX elements are threaded and press fittings. '
+photo_desc: Two of the most popular PEX elements are threaded and press fittings.
 faq:
 - question: PEX fittings - how to install them?
   answer: The method of installation for PEX pipe fittings depends on their construction.